Diabolical Plots is open for submissions through the end of July 2016.

 Speculative fiction–science fiction, fantasy, and horror.
 Everything should have a speculative element–that includes horror.
 Feel free to mix in other genres at will–a fantasy mystery or a science fiction romance.

 And yes, we really mean it has to have a speculative element.
-If you submit a serial killer story with only mundane elements, even though that could be a horror story it’s not a speculative horror story and it will be rejected regardless of quality and that will be your only chance to submit in this window.
+If you submit a serial killer story with only mundane elements, even though that could be a horror story it’s not a speculative horror story and it will be rejected regardless of quality.

 Things that we tend to really like: